v1n99/spotify-music-analysis/README.md

 ## Spotify Analyzer:

-1. Provide your Client ID and Client Secret.
+1. Initialize Spotify client by providing Client ID and Client Secret

-2. Provide a list of artists.
-You can use the get_artist_top_tracks to analyze their top tracks.
+2. Define genres and top artists to analyze

 3. Run Analysis and Visualization.
 The code outputs:

-- Combined data in a CSV file (top_10_artists_tracks.csv).
+-Combined data in a CSV file (spotify_top_tracks_analysis.csv).

-- Summary statistics and top tracks for each artist.
+-Summary statistics and top tracks for each artist.

-- Box plot and bar chart for popularity and average track duration.
+-Variety of visuals including box plot and bar chart for popularity and average track duration.

-## Synthetic Data:

-1. Initialize the StreamingDataProcessor Class by using _generate_synthetic_data.

-2. Use StreamingVisualizer to visualize data like

-- Stream Distribution (plot_feature_correlations)

-- Feature Correlations (plot_feature_correlations)

-- Streaming trends over time (plot_streaming_trends)

-3. Analyze Trends using get_artist_stats and get_peak_streaming_periods.